Motherhood is Challenging, You are Not Alone.

 But this time is fleeting, only one portion of your life.
 It is also an opportunity for growth, to show up the way you want to and to have a great relationship with your child or children.

 Emily helps parents feel more confident about themselves.
 With experience working with children, parent coaching and being a mother to twins, she can relate to all parents’ stories.
-She specializes in working with parents to decrease anxiety, feelings of overwhelm and increase their sense of confidence and ability to remain calm when your child pushes your buttons.
+She specializes in working with parents to decrease anxiety, feelings of overwhelm and increase their sense of confidence and ability to remain calm when children push buttons.
 Emily also help parents with how to communicate and set better boundaries with children.

 Two parents hands around an tiny baby's feet with toes form a heart shape, surrounded by soft fur.